vmoyankov/one-user-actions/API.md

 Delete existing ip addres from network interface.
 This method shall be used to delete addresses added by one.user_action.add_ip_alias only.
-It shall not be used to remove primary interface addresses, although it may suceed.
+It shall not be used to remove primary interface addresses.
 The method does not check if the address was previously added.
 It does not release any reservation for the address.
 Address management shall be done externally.
 Address prefix and interface index shall match the add request.